evshvarov/covid-19/README.md

 You can start coding after that.

-Contributions are welcome via Pull Requests
+Contributions are welcome via Pull Requests.